craftingcity/The-Known-World/Notes on the Multiverse/The Alaturmenian/Inner/Alaturmen/Tracking/Guild Tracking/Magical Items of Note.md

 	Source: 'The Progenitor' (TL-O uncontained unidentified)
 	Last Known Keeper: None, see Entry Description.

-	Entry Description: GME-013 is, at the time of record, an uncontained non-threat, located at ///REDACTED///, an area in the relative south-east of the 'Underdark' extraplane, though the precise location is constantly changing.
+	Entry Description: GME-013 is, at the time of record, an uncontained non-threat, located at ///REDACTED///, an area in the relative south-east of the 'Underdark' extraplane, though GME-013's precise location is inconsistant.

 	GME-013 is a large glowing cyan-blue gemstone estimated to be roughly 36' in diameter, though its current location prevents acurrate measurement.
 GME-013 actively and consistently emits a field of organically attractive material, since identified as diffused Earth Essense, which aggresively encourages growth of local flora and provides the resources necessary to do so.